pjonsson/datacube-core/docs/installation/database/configuration.rst

    The database connection timeout, in seconds.

-   Connections in the connection pool that are idle for more than than the configured timeout are automatically closed.
+   Connections in the connection pool that are idle for more than the configured timeout are automatically closed.

    Defaults to 60.